 Festival of the Lion King: Though Finding Nemo is equally entertaining, I have found that Lion King normally has a larger crowd.

 Don’t forget to check out DinoLand and ride the TriceraTop Spin and play in The Boneyard where your kids can dig up dinosaur bones.

 Best Rides at Hollywood Studios for Toddlers + Preschoolers

 Toy Story Mania: This shooting style game is lots of fun and normally upwards of 90 mins in the regular line.

-Disney Junior Show: My daughter loves seeing her favorite characters including the cast of Mickey Mouse Clubhouse, Sophia the First, Jake and the Neverland Pirates and Doc McStuffins.
+Disney Junior Dance Party: My daughter loves seeing her favorite characters including the cast of Mickey Mouse, Doc McStuffins, Vampirina and Timon from the Lion Guard.

 Beauty and the Beast – Live on Stage: This spectacular broadway type show brings the movie to life with songs, dancing and beautiful costumes.
 It’s also a great opportunity to sit down in a shaded area and rest midway through the day.

-I hope this must book FastPass Disney list helps you make the most of your days at Disney.
+I hope this must book FastPass Disney list helps and provides you with Disney World for toddlers tips.